outofcoffee/imposter/docs/tips_tricks.md

 You can use the `logger` object within your scripts, which supports levels such as `info`, `debug` etc.

+## Pinning a version

+You can pin the version of Imposter so you always get the same engine version.

+You can do this in a few ways using [the CLI](run_imposter_cli.md):

+1. Pass the `--version x.y.z` argument to `imposter up`, or
+2. Set `version: x.y.z` in an `.imposter.yaml` file in the config directory, or
+3. Set `version: x.y.z` in your `$HOME/imposter/config.yaml` file

 ## Standalone mocks

 You can make use of Imposter mocks as standalone Docker containers.